folbricht/routedns/README.md

 ## QUIC support

 Support for the QUIC protocol is still experimental.
 In the context of DNS, there are two implementations, DNS-over-QUIC (DoQ, [RFC9250](https://datatracker.ietf.org/doc/rfc9250/)) as well as DNS-over-HTTPS using QUIC.
 Both protocols are supported by RouteDNS, client and server implementations.
+Quic also supports 0-RTT queries if the upstream server supports it.

 ## Use-cases / Examples